balderdashy/sails-docs/concepts/ActionsAndControllers/ActionsAndControllers.md

 Action files can use one of two formats: _function_ or _machine_.

 ##### Machine actions
 This is the recommended way of creating an action file.
-It utilizes the [node-machine specification](http://node-machine.org) to specify an actions expected _inputs_ (the request parameters) and its _exits_ (the possible responses).
+It utilizes the [node-machine specification](http://node-machine.org) to specify an action&rsquo;s expected _inputs_ (the request parameters) and its _exits_ (the possible responses).
 By defining your action as a machine, it is essentially self-documenting and self-validating.
 Here's a sample machine that looks up a user by ID, and either displays a "welcome" view or redirects to a signup page if the user can't be found:

 ```
 module.exports = {